PijusZl/VU-Algorithms-and-Data-Structures/Backtracking/README.md

 ## Cryptarithmetic Puzzle Solver

-Program that solves 'SEND + MORE = MONEY' cryptarithm and finds one of the solutions for it.
+Program that solves `SEND + MORE = MONEY` cryptarithm and finds one of the solutions for it.

 Protocol text file is also created and presents backtracking algorithm step by step: